fixfactory/RSFMedals/README.md

 ## Overview

-RSF Medals is a browser extension for Firefox and Chrome that enhances the [Rally Sim Fans website](https://rallysimfans.hu/) by displaying medal icons next to the user's best times.
+RSF Medals is a browser extension for Firefox that enhances the [Rally Sim Fans website](https://rallysimfans.hu/) by displaying medal icons next to the user's best times.

 ## How To Get It